 Advent is right around the corner and there’s no better way to prepare our hearts for Christmas than to give!
-The Giving Manger, from WorthyKids, provides the perfect family Advent tradition that helps teach acts of kindness with Christ at the center!
+The Giving Manger, from WorthyKids, provides a perfect family Advent tradition that helps teach acts of kindness with Christ at the center!

 What is The Giving Manger?